Steal Away

 Songs such as "Steal Away to Jesus", "Swing Low, Sweet Chariot", "Wade in the Water" and the "Gospel Train" are songs with hidden codes, not only about having faith in God, but containing hidden messages for slaves to run away on their own, or with the Underground Railroad.

-The song was composed by Wallace Willis and his daughter Minerva Willis, slaves of a Choctaw, freedman in the old Indian Territory, sometime before 1862.
+The song was composed by Wallace Willis and his daughter Minerva Willis, slaves of a Choctaw Freedman in the old Indian Territory, sometime before 1862.

 Alexander Reid, a minister at a Choctaw boarding school, heard Willis singing the songs and transcribed the words and melodies.
 He sent the music to the Jubilee Singers of Fisk University in Nashville, Tennessee.
 The Jubilee Singers then popularized the songs during a tour of the United States and Europe.

 "Steal Away" is a standard Gospel song, and is found in the hymnals of many Protestant denominations.

 An arrangement of the song is included in the oratorio A Child of Our Time, first performed in 1944, by the classical composer Michael Tippett (1908–98).
 Many recordings of the song have been made, including versions by Pat Boone and Nat King Cole.
-The song is also sang by "Jim" a USAAF airman played by John Kitzmiller in 1956 Slovene film "Valley of Peace (film)".
+The song is also sung by "Jim", a USAAF airman played by John Kitzmiller, in the 1956 Slovene film "Valley of Peace".